 - Organise an introduction with the other residents in the home.

-- Speak with the relatives, in advance if possible, and complete the life story section in the care plan, so you can put items in their room that relate to their hobbies.
-Ie books, knitting, Guinness, nail varnish etc.
+- Speak with the relatives, in advance if possible, and complete the life story section in the care plan, so you can put items in their room that relate to their hobbies such as books, knitting, Guinness, nail varnish etc.

 - Have a map of the home available so they can get the bearings of where they are.
 With a list of where day-to-day activities take place.